Compute Engine

 - the last token has been reached

-- or if a function is provided, the function returns true;
+- or if a condition is provided, the condition returns true;

 - condition?: (parser: Parser): boolean;